owasp-dep-scan/dep-scan/README.md

                         ThreatDB password
   --threatdb-token THREATDB_TOKEN
-                        ThreatDB token for token based submission --privado-json PRIVADO_JSON
-                        Optional: Enrich the VEX report with information from privado.ai json report. cdxgen can process and include privado info automatically so this argument is usually not required.
-  --server              Run depscan as a server --server-host SERVER_HOST
+                        ThreatDB token for token based submission --server              Run depscan as a server --server-host SERVER_HOST
                         depscan server host